 Challenge number Detail of challenge 1 Assessment and observations of disadvantaged children show that parental engagement (reading nights/homework & use of Seesaw) is low and not supporting learning at home.
-59% of disadvantaged children struggle with reading at home and 62% fail to engage with homework activities consistently.
-2 Assessments, observations and discussions with pupils show that disadvantaged pupils are generally further behind (40-50% on track across EYFS and KS1 and 23-40% on track in KS2), with phonics and reading compared to non-disadvantaged which impacts their ability to access the wider curriculum.
-3 Internal assessments and observations indicate that writing attainment for dis-advantaged pupils is lower than non-disadvantaged pupils and significantly behind national expectations with an average of a year behind age-related expectations in most year groups.
-4 Internal assessments and observations indicate that maths attainment for disadvantaged pupils, particularly in KS2, is lower than non-disadvantaged pupils and significantly behind national expectations with an average of two terms behind age-related expectations in most year groups.
-5 Lower attendance of disadvantaged children of 93.7% compared to 95.8% for non-disadvantaged children 14% of disadvantaged pupils have been 'persistently absent' compared to 11% of non-disadvantaged pupils, during the first half-term of autumn 2021.
+60% of disadvantaged children struggle with reading at home and 63% fail to engage with homework activities consistently.
+2 Assessments, observations, and discussions with pupils show that disadvantaged pupils are generally further behind (40-50% on track across EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) and 37-55% on track in KS2 (Key Stage 2)), with phonics and reading compared to non-disadvantaged which impacts their ability to access the wider curriculum.
+3 Internal assessments and observations indicate that writing attainment for dis-advantaged pupils is generally lower than non-disadvantaged pupils and significantly behind national expectations with an average of almost a year behind age-related expectations in most year groups.
+4 Internal assessments and observations indicate that maths attainment for disadvantaged pupils, particularly in EYFS and KS2, is lower than non- disadvantaged pupils and significantly behind national expectations with an average of almost two terms behind age-related expectations in most year groups.
+5 Lower attendance of disadvantaged children of 92.8% compared to 93.8% for non-disadvantaged children 24% of all pupils during 21/22 were persistently absent.
 Our observations indicate that absenteeism has negatively impacted on disadvantaged children's self-esteem and progress.
-6 Assessment, observation and discussions with pupils suggest some disadvantaged pupils struggled with social, emotional development and attitudes to learning.
-The Barriers to Learning assessments identify 40% of disadvantaged children with low resilience and 43% having a low attention span when learning.
+6 Assessment, observation, and discussions with pupils suggest some disadvantaged pupils struggled with social, emotional development and attitudes to learning.
+The Barriers to Learning assessments identify 40% of disadvantaged children with low resilience and 44% having a low attention span when learning.
 Our assessments and observations indicate that the well-being of many disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-There was an increase in behaviour incidents involving PP children, up to 67% in the last academic year.
-The Barriers to Learning assessments identify 32% of disadvantaged pupils struggle with their behaviour, 33% with low social skills and 37% with low self-esteem
+However, there was a decrease in behaviour incidents involving disadvantaged children, from 67% of incidents in 20/21 to 48% in the last academic year.
+The Barriers to Learning assessments identify 38% of disadvantaged pupils struggle with their behaviour, 37% with low social skills and 46% with low self-esteem